Everything you've ever wanted to know about winter road maintenance in Wisconsin:

 - Other removal techniques include pre-wetting and de-icing.

 - Pre-wetting is the addition of calcium chloride, magnesium chloride, salt brine or other liquid agents to salt and sand.
 This helps the mixture stick to the road instead of blowing off to the shoulder, which reduces the amount of material needed.
 It also helps the salt start working more quickly.
 Several studies have shown that with pre-wetting up to 30% more salt stays on the roadway.
-(Currently only a 3 counties do not pre-wet their salt.)
+(Currently only 1 county does not pre-wet their salt.)

 - WisDOT employs the Maintenance Decision Support System (MDSS) to obtain continuously-updated weather and pavement forecasts and roadway treatment recommendations.
 This system uses data generated by the Automatic Vehicle Location/Global Positioning System (AVL/GPS), including how much road salt has been applied and when the road was plowed.